Close Menu

 Each motor classification has specific points.
 In this case:

-• If you’re riding in generally flat areas and the local e-bike laws allow you to ride at high speed, a direct drive (hub) motor is good.
+• If you’re riding in generally flat areas and local e-bike laws allow you to ride at high speeds, a direct-drive (hub) motor is a good choice.
+Modern commuter hub motors have improved significantly and are often lighter, quieter, and more energy efficient than earlier generations.

 • Mid-drive motors are found on premium models, better for steep climbs but pricier.